Skip to main content

 Delta Tau Alpha Honor Society

-Advisor, Dr. Andrea Sexten
+Advisor Dr. Andrea Sexten

 DTA is the Agriculture Honor Society.
 Invited members are in the top 35% of their graduating class with at least 45 college credit hours, and meet the high standards of character as established by the national organization.
 Members participate in community service events, attend the national DTA convention, and engage in networking opportunities.
 Members will gain leadership skills, increased involvement in EKU Ag, resume builders, and friends!
 To learn more, contact the club president or Dr. Sexten.